francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 **Unlimited Attempts**

 Over the past few years, web application developers have migrated from traditional architecture to API-driven architecture.
 The authentication, authorization, sensitive data, etc are being handled by APIs these days.
 A misconfiguration or a vulnerability is all an attacker needs to do significant damage.

-In this lab, we will take a look at how the lack of rate-limiting could be leveraged to perform brute force attacks and bypass authentication.
+In this lab, <u>we will take a look at how the lack of rate-limiting could be leveraged to perform brute force attacks and bypass authentication</u>.

-**Objective**: Brute force the 4 digit one-time password and bypass the authentication.
+**Objective**: <u>Brute force the 4 digit one-time password and bypass the authentication</u>.

 URL: `https://zl6h2bz2yh.execute-api.ap-southeast-1.amazonaws.com/dev`.